Meet The Activist Who Uncovered The Russian Troll Factory Named In The Mueller Probe

 Following Mueller Indictments Targeting Russians, Moscow Maintains Denial

 In the early days of her investigation into how fake social media accounts and trolls were affecting society, she was looking for a way in.
 It was late 2014 and she kept seeing advertisements in her social media feed geared to young, educated Russians looking to work in a creative field.
-A friend who worked at the Troll Factory tipped her off as to what the ads were for.
+A friend who worked at the troll factory tipped her off to what the ads were for.
 That same friend put in a good word for Savchuk with her bosses.

 "My friend taught me the ropes.
-She told me that I had to write posts that were natural — like, for example, 'I am cooking or I am walking down the street and I had this thought about how bad the [pro-Western] Ukrainian president is.'"
+She told me that I had to write posts that were natural — like, for example, 'I am cooking or I am walking down the street and I had this thought about how bad the [pro-Western] Ukrainian president is.' "

 According to Savchuk, there were a few hundred people in the building at any given time, and the average pay started at $400 a month.
 The trolls were divided into groups.
 Those with the best English skills posed as Americans and created accounts on Facebook and Twitter.
 They'd use those troll accounts to stir up trouble on subjects such as U.S. elections or race relations.